tommyjlong/wral-weather-card/README.md

 ```

 # Known Quirks
 After around 6:00pm, WRAL stops sending the current day's forecast high temperature.
-This results in the card showing a blank high temperature.
+This results in the card showing a blank high temperature for the first day's forecast.
 # Changes to Orginal Weather-Card (v1.4.1)
 - Adds animated "fog.svg" to icons.
 - Changes Class of WeatherCard to WRALWeatherCard